 Regardless, my love for Christ was strong.
-At the age of 10, I recall walking down the aisle at a Baptist Church in Dayton, Ohio, to ask Jesus into my heart as my personal Savior.
+At the age of ten, I recall walking down the aisle at a Baptist Church in Dayton, Ohio, to ask Jesus into my heart as my personal Savior.
 It was a long walk to the altar that day because, again, I was a visitor in that church, not to mention just a child.
 I remember shaking inside from the fear of it, yet my love for God and the desire to move towards Him was infinitely stronger than my fear.
-I left my parents in the pew and walked down that aisle in front of 300 strangers!
+I left my parents in the pew and walked down that aisle in front of three hundred strangers!
 But I didn’t care what others thought.
 I wanted Him.
 It was this way of thinking that I believe eventually led me home to the Catholic Church: I wanted more of Him, no matter what.

-At age 12, it was my decision to be baptized in the Baptist church we were attending.
+At age twelve, it was my decision to be baptized in the Baptist church we were attending.
 I remember realizing that Sunday night that something wonderful had happened, but no one else seemed to think so or even talk to me about it afterwards.
 After all, we were taught that Baptism was just “an outward sign of an inward change,” so nothing really was supposed to happen anyway.
 But to me, it was a momentous event.

 In high school, once I had my driver’s license, I drove myself in my dad’s seafoam green Volkswagen to a Baptist church across town to be able to worship each Sunday night (we went as a family Sunday mornings).
 I didn’t care that it was a long drive or that I didn’t know anyone there.
 I just wanted to be in the House of the Lord.
-At 16, I had a boyfriend who was Catholic and I just knew that I could make him see “the truth” and abandon his religion.
-However, even in talking with him about our religious differences, I was learning the Faith — I just didn’t know it then.
-Ultimately, my parents ended our relationship because they were against all things Catholic.

 Following God: To the joy of service

 I began frequenting a United Methodist church, during my time at The Ohio State University.
-But, between school and falling in love with my husband, church attendance and my daily relationship with God began to take a back seat.
+But, between school and falling in love with the man who would become my husband, church attendance and my daily relationship with God began to take a back seat.
 I wouldn’t say that I walked away from the Lord, but He was not the center of my life during those four years as He had always been.
 After Phil and I married, we started our life in a Baptist church just off campus and, when we moved away from that area, we attended a mainline United Methodist church for a while.
-Soon, we bought our first house across town and we changed churches yet again and began attending a Free Methodist Church, which eventually became our church home for 20 years.
+Soon, we bought our first house across town and we changed churches yet again and began attending a Free Methodist Church, which eventually became our church home for twenty years.
 It was a great joy to become active in that church.

 For the first time in my life I had a church family and I loved it beyond words.
 My husband and I were blessed with good teaching, as we both got back on track with God.
 We formed deep friendships, many of which we still have and treasure today.
 We were there Sunday mornings, Sunday nights, Wednesday nights, and always for any kind of special service or Bible study.
 I was privileged to be involved in ministry in that church and learned a great deal as I grew deeper in the Lord.